JSTOR-Labs/juncture/pages/umble-ome-of-uriah-heep.md

 # Umble Ome of Uriah Heep

+North Lane, Canterbury.
 Photographed by Michael Stubbs and Ethan Dudley.